TrinhHuuGiang/learn_Latex/Note/_200_LaTeX_wikibook/_206_text_format.md

         - using with \begin{...} and \end{...}
     - Verbatim text environment `\begin{verbatim}` `\end{verbatim}`
         - when start until end this environment, all syntax will keep print raw, no complie.
 Very useful for coding text.
+        - A disadvantage that this enviroment no auto linebreak, so if line too long will get overflow.
+Another convenient package is `listings` [will discuss here](../_200_LaTeX_wikibook/_211_coding_document.md)
     - `\verb` like verbatim but scope only 1 line
         - How to use: `\verb` + `key` + raw content + `key`.
 Where `key` is a visible character can input from keyboard and sure not exist in `raw content`